Sonolus/wiki-custom-server-specs/docs/misc/item-details.md

 # `ItemDetails`

-`ItemDetails` provides detailed information of an items, and is used by Sonolus app to populate item details view.
+`ItemDetails` provides detailed information of an item, and is used by Sonolus app to populate item details view.

 ## Syntax